dualxu/dualxu.github.io/_posts/2019-12-25-406-not-acceptable.md

 ---
 layout:       post
 title:        "406 Not Acceptable"
-subtitle:     "What is it and how to fix it"
+subtitle:     "What It Is and How to Fix It"
 date:         2019-12-25 19:56:32
 author:       "Devdog"
 header-img:   "img/in-post/post-bg/post-bg-random25.jpg"